gleam-lang/website/cheatsheets/gleam-for-python-users.md

 #### Python

-Python support basic, one directional destructuring (also called unpacking).
+Python supports basic, one directional destructuring (also called unpacking).
 Tuple of values can be unpacked and inner values can be assigned to left-hand variable names.

 ```py